2012 Serbian local elections: Prijepolje

 Results of the election for the Municipal Assembly of Prijepolje:

 Emir Hašimbegović of the Sandžak Democratic Party was chosen as mayor after the election.

+Outgoing parliamentarian Slobodan Gojković of the Democratic Party was re-elected to the assembly from the fifth position on the Best for Prijepolje list.
+He left the DS later in the term and became the leader of the municipal board for the breakaway Together for Serbia party.

 Sabira Hadžiavdić was elected from the third position on the All Together list.